worktheclock/replit.github.io/teams/input-output-testing.md

 The student will be greeted with the project instructions `README.md file` added earlier.

-The `main.py` file has the skeleton code we added and they can start working from there.
+The `main.py` file has the skeleton code we added, and they can start working from there.

 Let's open the input/output tests and run the String-Formatting test as a student.
 It will fail now, because we haven't added any code.